chipmuenk/modular_synths/esp32.md

 ### ESP32 Audio Kit

-The [ESP32 Audio Kit v2.2 A247](https://docs.ai-thinker.com/en/esp32-audio-kit) board, available for ca. 15 € at [Aliexpress](https://de.aliexpress.com/i/33003284057.html), ticked all the right boxes for me: A powerful and widely used processor, audio codec included and lots of audio interfaces.
-The board is built around the [ESP32-A1S Audio break-out board](https://docs.ai-thinker.com/en/esp32-a1s) which also can/could be bought stand-alone.
+The [ESP32 Audio Kit v2.2 A247](https://docs.ai-thinker.com/en/esp32-audio-kit) board is available for ca. 15 € at [Aliexpress](https://de.aliexpress.com/i/33003284057.html) and contains an audio codec as well as a stereo power amplifier - see [Details](./esp32_a1s.md).
-The break-out board contains an ESP32-WROVER module, that is an ESP32-D0WDQ6-V3 chip with external 4 MB SPI Flash and 8 MB PSRAM.
-The "A1S" suffix relates to the CODEC that is cconnected via I2S.
-My version contains an ES8388 chip replacing the AC101 CODEC in older versions.

-Besides the ESP32-A1S break-out board, the Audio Kit board encompasses:

-- CP2102 USB2UART bridge
-- 2 onboard microphones
-- stereo headphone output, stereo line-in input
-- 2 NS4150 Class D audio amplifiers for two speaker outputs (3W, 4 &Omega;)
-- 6 general purpose push buttons

-In the Arduino IDE, the board can be selected as Tools -> Board Manager -> esp32 -> ESP32 Dev Module

 <hr>